-In my second novel, The Deception, leading man Alex has just been reunited with Carrie, his long-lost childhood friend.
+In my second novel, The Deception, Alex is reunited with Carrie, his long-lost childhood friend.
 When he comes to her apartment to prepare dinner for her, he makes his mother’s macaroni and cheese; their favorite childhood dish.

 They say art imitates life, and macaroni and cheese is one of my favorite childhood dishes too.
 Problem was, I had no family recipe, and, ding, ding, ding, I’d been buying the prepackaged mac and cheese dinners for years.
 I confess.
-It was a bad habit I picked up back when I was a starving college student, and the time had come to break it.
-So I compiled several different recipes, did some test runs and tweaks, and soon came up with a mac and cheese recipe that was absolutely delicious.
+It was a bad habit I picked up back when I was a starving college student, so the time had come to break it.
+I compiled several different recipes, did some test runs and tweaks, and soon came up with a mac and cheese recipe that was absolutely delicious.
 No wonder Alex and Carrie loved it.
 You will too.